andoliv1/2020-sensor-miniproject/README.md

 is a small but powerful Python distribution for MacOS, Windows and Linux.
 The Microsoft
 [Windows Store also has Python](https://www.microsoft.com/en-us/p/python-38/9mssztt1n39l?activetab=pivot:overviewtab).
-Python 3.8 is recommended for this assignment and in general, particularly if you are using a Windows computer.

 Websockets are used for this task as they are lightweight and suited to irregular data streams.
 Python